bipio-server/bip-pod-email/README.md

     npm install bip-pod-email

-## Methods
+## Actions

 ### smtp_forward

-Use to forward email messages to a chosen recipient (requires recipient verification)
+Use to forward email messages to a chosen recipient (requires recipient verification).
+This action contains an email receipt with verification RPC which the remote user must verify against, they will be backlinked to :

+    https://{your domain}/rpc/pod/email/smtp_forward/verify?_nonce={nonce}&accept={choice}'

 Sample Channel Config :